-- 1. An influenza outbreak may be defined as 2 or more cases of lab-confirmed influenza in residents or employees, or 3 or more cases of respiratory illness consistent with influenza.
+- 1. An influenza outbreak may be defined as two or more cases of lab-confirmed influenza in residents or employees, or three or more cases of respiratory illness consistent with influenza with onset within 48-72 hours.
 Influenza should be confirmed as the causative agent with appropriate laboratory tests early in an outbreak.
 All outbreaks should be reported to DDC within 24 hours by calling 215-685-6741 during business hours, or 215-686-1776 after-hours and on weekends, and asking to speak to the person on-call for the Division. - 2.
 Document suspected or confirmed cases of influenza in employees and residents.
-A sample spreadsheet, or "linelist", for documenting the necessary information is provided on the last page of these guidelines. - 3.
+A sample spreadsheet, or "linelist", for documenting the necessary information is provided. - 3.
 Implement Droplet Precautions (see above) for all patients with suspected or confirmed influenza.